kyco/host/README.md

 ##First run
 The first time you run the program you will need to give it the full path of your hosts file.
+Use either:

+    sudo qs -h

+or option 6 within the software.

-Once that is done, you can proceed to create profiles
+Once that is done, you can proceed to create profiles.

 ##Profiles
-Profiles are used to quickly switch between different "modes" The idea behind it is very simple.
+Profiles are used to quickly switch between different "modes".
+The idea behind it is very simple.

 If you're at work and have to connect to internal IP addresses